A special thanks to our MARD alumni and co-host Bruna Cerasi, RizaLab and our amazing speakers:

 Helena Nicotero – translations

-Weaving Places is a gathering of creative voices (based in Brazil) that celebrate the power of place in building possible futures.
-During the online event, we seek to develop a living network where artists, designers, thinkers, activists and cultural agents come together to reflect on the importance of thinking about territory — ancestral, physical, symbolic and emotional — as raw material for creation and regeneration.
+Weaving Places was online bilingual event and gathering of creative voices (based in Brazil) that celebrate the power of place in building possible futures.
+During the online event, we seeked to develop a living network where artists, designers, thinkers, activists and cultural agents come together to reflect on the importance of thinking about territory: ancestral, physical, symbolic and emotional, as raw material for creation and regeneration.

 An invitation to listen and exchange different types of knowledge about being in place from a Brazilian perspective: a country of constant invention, where traditions, cultures, biomes and imaginaries intertwine.